-Maker, 24.
-I like to disassemble everything I touch.
-I have more projects than time.
+Maker.
+I disassemble everything I touch.
+More projects than time.
 Eventually I will become a mad scientist.

 This user joined on 05/29/2016.

 After learing how to design with FreeCAD, I designed this printable car that can be controlled with a pair of servomotors and an Arduino board.
 I shared the whole project on my Github.

 Years ago, I found the Enabling The Future project.
 They design prosthesis that can be printed on almost every 3D printer.
 This way, they have democratized the access to this expensive world.
 I printed and assembled one just for curiosity.

 As my final project for my course of Industrial Computing I did a pool simulator with a colleague.
 We programmed it on C++ using OpenGL libraries for the graphics.
 It worked pretty well!
 We got a high mark.

 Years ago, surfing the net, I found the 3D printing world and I felt in love with 3D printers.
 A month later I was building my own prusa i3.
 Now it's one of my most used tools.
 Totally recommended!